Domain investing without money is where I would begin…

 - If a keyword domain, check Google Trends for keywords

-- If a keyword domain, check number of Google results and ads showing
+- If a keyword domain, check the number of Google results and ads showing

-I’m grateful things have changed over the years since my first couple of months entering the domain industry.
+I’m grateful things have drastically changed for the better over the years since my first couple of months entering the domain industry.
+I religiously execute the above and MORE.

-I do all of the steps above and MORE.
-The more part of domain investing, is becoming a lifelong student of the many facets of domain investing.
+That more part of domain investing is focused on becoming a lifelong student of the many facets of domain investing.
 There are too many to attempt to become an expert in all.

 If I were to do it all over again and enter into the field as green as was I, I’d spend time executing the aforementioned bullet points against expiring domain auctions and without spending any money.

 That’s right.
-I would crack open my browser, grab pen and paper, and participate in expiring auctions without spending any money whatsoever.
+I would crack open a web browser, grab pen and paper, and participate in expiring auctions without spending any money whatsoever.
 It sounds crazy, yet it’s quite easy to do and less stressful too. 🙂

 It cost you nothing but time and your future ability to invest.
-I would rather invest time in educating myself, than wasting time and spending money on blindly guessing my way through to only own worthless domains.
+I would rather invest time in educating myself, than wasting time and spending money on blindly guessing my way through only to own and drop worthless domains.